Toll-free number portability: Europe and UK

 United Kingdom numbers in the 0800 range (BT Freefone) first became portable in June 1997.
 Previously, rival carriers used differing area codes, 0800 for BT Freefone and 0500 for Cable & Wireless Freecall numbers.

 Germany, Netherlands, Sweden and Belgium also introduced portability schemes in the late 1990s.

 North America

+Wide Area Telephone Service (WATS) was introduced in the United States on January 15, 1961.
+Customers paid a flat-rate monthly service fee for large-volume interstate long-distance over a wide area.
+The inbound service was denoted as InWATS service.

-In the original InWATS service, introduced in 1967, there was no number portability.
-Each exchange prefix in the +1-800 area code was assigned to a specific carrier in a specific region (for instance, +1-800-387 was Bell Canada in Toronto) and the numbers were brought to subscribers (usually large companies or governmental organisations) on special fixed-rate inbound trunks.
+Each exchange prefix in area code 800 was assigned to a specific carrier in a specific region (for example, 800-387 was Bell Canada in Toronto) and the numbers were brought to subscribers (usually large companies or governmental organisations) on special fixed-rate inbound trunks.

-The system was redesigned in 1981 to use a database, the SMS/800 service management system, which could direct any toll-free number to any destination based on various conditions; number prefixes remained tied to specific carriers until a RespOrg (responsible organisation) structure was introduced in 1993 (US) and 1994 (Canada) to allow subscribers to change providers by providing a Letter of Authorisation (LOA) on company letterhead to their new provider authorising a number to be moved.
+The system was redesigned in 1981 to use a database, the SMS/800 service management system, which could direct any toll-free number to any destination based on various conditions; number prefixes remained tied to specific carriers until a RespOrg (responsible organization) structure was introduced in 1993 (US) and 1994 (Canada) to allow subscribers to change providers by providing a Letter of Authorization (LOA) on company letterhead to their new provider authorizing a number to be moved.